Mental Health and Well-being

 Coping with Clouds is an uplifting mental health fair designed to open the conversation around mental health and suicide prevention.
 This interactive education event is in partnerships with many different CWU departments to showcase resources, educate on mental health and suicide, and provide an open and caring space.
 This event is held every February.

-Mind Matters is our yearly exhibit for Mental Health Awareness Month, held every May.
-This exhibit draws attention to the intersectionality of mental health and how to support yourself while at CWU.
+May is Mental Health Awareness Month.
+The events held during this month draw attention to the intersectionality of mental health and how to support yourself while at CWU.

 Adulthood Unlocked

 This event strives to teach students about life "outside the classroom' through teaching life skills such as budgeting, changing a tire, cooking and more.
-This event will be held on October 8th.
+This event is held every October.

 -